 The law prohibits any form of reprisal against individuals who file a complaint or who intend to file a complaint.
 Should such an event occur, communicate immediately with the Commissioner.
 The Commissioner is obliged to intervene without delay to put an end to such practices.

 Note: The Complaints process is for users of CBHSSJB services.
-If you are a CBHSSJB employee and your concern is about your working conditions or terms of employment, you should contact the Human Resources Department or your Union Representative.
+If you are a CBHSSJB employee and your concern is about your working conditions or terms of employment, you should contact the Resolution Officer.

 Ombudsman-like role reporting directly to the Chairperson and the Board of Directors.
 The Resolution Officer listens to employee concerns on workplace issues and help find lasting solutions in a climate of respect, fairness and accountability.